MarberyUA/bwt_test/README.md

 git clone /repository-link/
 ```

-# The you will have such dirs in base project dir:
+# Then you will have such dirs in base project dir:

 applications/
 ---